nmaksimova/square-panda-cb92c/src/pages/index.md

     has_border: true
     background_image_repeat: no-repeat
   - content: >
-      ## March Registration is Open for Adults Programs
+      ## April Registration is Open for Adults Programs

       (for singles and couples)